taq/traquitana/README.md

 There are some command line options:

-* -f or --file <file> - specify the config file path
+* `-f` or `--file <file>` - specify the config file path
-* -v or --version - show current version
+* `-v` or `--version` - show current version
-* -c or --cleanup - clean old versions backups stored on the remote host
+* `-c` or `--cleanup` - clean old versions backups stored on the remote host
-* -v or --verbose - be verbose while running
+* `-v` or `--verbose` - be verbose while running
-* -t or --target <target> - specify which target will be loaded on the config file
+* `-t` or `--target <target>` - specify which target will be loaded on the config file

+## Drawbacks

+As we're sending the local files to the server, if you deleted some file from your local repository, **it will not be deleted from your server**, so, you'll need to take care of this by yourself.
+I was inclined to check for the deleted files on the file list sent to the server, comparing with the local files there, and then delete the files, but I think file deletion could be a little more invasive than I'd would like about how this gem works.
+Maybe on future I can change my mind.

 ## Contributing

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Test it!
 Run `$ rake test`.
-You need `minitest` and `minitest-focus`.
+You'll need `minitest` and `minitest-focus`.
 4. Commit your changes (`git commit -am 'Added some feature'`)
 5. Push to the branch (`git push origin my-new-feature`)
 6. Create new Pull Request